samb-t/samb-t.github.io/_drafts/money.md

     Ordnance Survey (considered but remained public)
     BBC (partial privatization discussed but not implemented) Network Rail (returned to public control after Railtrack failed)

-This privatization program represents one of the largest transfers of assets from public to private ownership in British history.
-Would you like me to elaborate on any particular sale or its impact?
-Claude can make mistakes.
-Please double-check responses.